 What Are The Benefits of Vitex?

-Vitex has myriad uses in women’s health.
+Vitex has myriad of uses in women’s health.
 It helps with mood swings, anger, irritability, headaches, breast tenderness, and bloating leading up to your period or that are related to hormones.

 - Symptoms of estrogen dominance